finnsatoshi03/field-iq/docs/System-Guide.md

 Feed Usage Calculator

-- What it shows: A simple calculator to estimate feed usage/needs.
+- What it shows: Advanced calculator with animal type selection, feed stage options, and consumption patterns with automatic reorder point calculations.
-- How to use: Enter inputs to get quick estimates.
+- How to use: Enter number of animals, bag size, current stock, and costs; select animal type and feed stage for accurate estimates.
-- Actions: Share results with your team for planning.
+- Actions: Calculate daily/weekly consumption, determine reorder points, get cost estimates, receive low-stock alerts.

 Current Feed in Use

-- What it shows: Snapshot of the feed currently being used.
+- What it shows: Detailed view of your active feed product with stage information, start dates, and usage status.
-- How to use: Review at a glance.
+- How to use: Click to view expanded details about your current feed program.
-- Actions: Use in conversations with your rep or nutritionist.
+- Actions: Monitor feed transitions; plan next feed stages with your team.

+Feed Product Selector

+- What it shows: Available feed products for your livestock with detailed specifications.
+- How to use: Browse products by animal type, stage, and goals; view tooltips for detailed info.
+- Actions: Select appropriate feeds; compare options; view medicated vs. non-medicated choices.

+Feed Program Manager

+- What it shows: Your active feed program status and setup.
+- How to use: Automatically appears for new farmers; guides through feed program creation.
+- Actions: Complete initial setup; manage ongoing feed programs.

 ### Super Admin (Dev) Dashboard

-User Tools (internal)
+Email Link Generator

-- What it shows: Utilities for setting up/testing accounts.
+- What it shows: Advanced user creation and invitation tools.
-- How to use: Generate account links; view user tables.
+- How to use: Select link type (signup, invite, recovery); enter user details and role.
-- Actions: Create company admins; support demos and QA.
+- Actions: Create admin accounts; send passwordless invitations; manage user onboarding.

+Users Table

+- What it shows: Complete user management interface for all companies.
+- How to use: Search, filter, and manage users across the entire system.
+- Actions: Support account issues; manage user roles; troubleshoot access problems.

 ---